billangli/RestaurantSystem/phase2/README.txt

 Corner Cases
 ===========================================
-1. server delivers dish before the dish is made - This exception will not occur in phase 2 because we will make the Server select the delivered dish from the frontend.GUI, which only gives valid options (i.e. cooked dishes) so that the program will not have NullPointerException
+1. computerServer delivers dish before the dish is made - This exception will not occur in phase 2 because we will make the Server select the delivered dish from the frontend.GUI, which only gives valid options (i.e. cooked dishes) so that the program will not have NullPointerException
 2. invalid employeeID - Warns the user of this error in input and does not call the method to run.
 This should not exist in phase 2 as input will not be in the form of backend.event.txt, but specified input according to the frontend.GUI
 3. note: Our plan for phase 2 is to have the Manager enter the menu and ingredients with frontend.GUI, so all the exceptions caused by parsing the the input from backend.event.txt should not happen.
 4. we will implement save data (e.g. backend.inventory) to offline text files in phase 2, since by then the user will be able to close the program properly